geoffsee/simulator-gen/README.md

 # Simulators Framework

-This repository contains a generic simulation framework and domain-specific implementations, starting with a legal review simulation.
+This repository contains a generic simulation framework and domain-specific implementations.
+The project has been restructured to extract common simulation patterns into a reusable framework that can be applied to different domains while maintaining the specific functionality of existing simulations.

 ## Overview

 The project consists of four main packages that work together to provide a comprehensive simulation ecosystem:

-- **`@simulators/lib`**: Core simulation framework with generic state machines, event processing, and simulation engine
+- **`@sim-generator/lib`**: Core simulation framework with generic state machines, event processing, and simulation engine
-- **`@simulators/legal-sim`**: Legal review simulation demonstrating domain-specific framework implementation
-- **`@simulators/sim-generator`**: AI-powered CLI tool for generating new simulations from natural language descriptions
+- **`@sim-generator/sim-generator`**: AI-powered CLI tool for generating new simulations from natural language descriptions
-- **`@simulators/client`**: React-based web client providing API testing and simulation monitoring interfaces

-The project has been restructured to extract common simulation patterns into a reusable framework that can be applied to different domains while maintaining the specific functionality of existing simulations.
+- **`@simulators/api`**: A graphQL library that offers an interface for remote management of simulations

 ## Architecture